utcompling/textgrounder/README.txt

 https://github.com/harrah/xsbt/wiki

-Note: if you have SBT 0.11.3 already installed on your system, you can also just call it directly with "sbt" in TEXTGROUNDER_DIR.
+Note: if you have SBT 0.11.3 already installed on your system, you can also just call it directly with "sbt" in POLIGROUNDER_DIR.

 ==============================